tjmike/log_aggregator/README.md

 Within the context of a session the seq is the sequence of he log chunk, starting at 1.
 The payload is the binary log data.
 The log server makes no assumption about the nature of the log file, it just captures bytes.

+### Protocol Specification
+- A log file has a globally unique name string (id).

+- Every logging session for a particular log file has sessionID that's unique to that log file.
+  The sessionID must increase for each logging agent session.
+The unix millis timestamp is a good candidate for this id.

+- Every logging chunk must have a sequence that starts at one and increases by one for each chunk.

+- There are no constraints on the payload and it's opaque to the system.
+Very small payloads will be inefficient and large ones will use a lot of resources and cause delays in the system.
+Extremely large payloads will likely cause instability.

+- Logging chunks must be serialized into protocol buffers (v3).
+See the LogPart message definition above.

+- The protocol buffer chunks are sent to the server via an HTTP Post to the path /data.
+A 200 reply means the post was accepted and the sender need not keep that buffer around anymore.

+- The server will reply to every post with a Throttle command.
+The client is expected to back off sending data for the number of seconds specified in the command.

+- The client is responsible for ensuring that buffer segments are sequential and increase by a value of 1.
+  The server will not assemble log entries if a segment is missing.

+- Log segments need not arrive at the server in order.

 ### How would you change the protocol to allow each agent to aggregate multiple log files concurrently?